 1. Try The Boarding Hotel Out

 Many cats have never been out of their homes before, save for the occasional, already unpleasant vet visit.
-Prior to confirming a booking with a cat hotel of your choice, consider lodging your cat there for a day or two prior to the actual stay, so they feel reintroduced to a familiar environment when the time comes.
+Prior to confirming a booking with a cat hotel of your choice, consider lodging your cat there for a few days prior to the actual stay, so they feel reintroduced to a familiar environment when the time comes.

 2. Book Your Accommodations Early

 Ideally, your cat’s lodging accommodations should be finalized and confirmed at least a week prior to its stay.
 Cat boarding hotels tend to fill up very quickly during peak travel periods, and may not be able to cater to last-minute bookings.
 Booking in advance also gives you ample time to prepare for your cat’s stay, and ensure that the necessary measures are taken to ensure a healthy cat, and a happy stay.

 Another common requirement of cats when they are boarded is that they are sterilized if over the age of 8 months.
 While unsterilized cats do not pose any real danger, they can prove to be a nuisance through caterwauling, marking and initiating fights with other cats.
 This is stressful for your cat and their living space might be unsanitary should they choose to mark their territory by spraying.